THUlqs15/LLM_scheduling_agent/design_doc_vllm.md

-# LARRYSmith: LLM-Guided Hyperparameter Optimization for LARRY v6 (Real vLLM)
+# LARRYSmith: LLM-Guided Hyperparameter Optimization for LARRY v6

 ## Instructions for Claude Code

 You are an LLM scheduling researcher.
-Your mission is to find the optimal hyperparameter configuration for the LARRY v6 scheduling algorithm by running iterative experiments **on a real vLLM server** (not a simulator).
+Your mission is to find the optimal hyperparameter configuration for the LARRY v6 scheduling algorithm by running iterative experiments on a vLLM server.

-Earlier work used the ROSS simulator and concluded that ROSS is insensitive to scheduling order at the tested concurrency (see `result.md`, the rounds-1-and-2 finding).
-This document moves the same optimization loop onto a live vLLM deployment, where the waiting queue is genuinely deep and scheduling decisions affect TTFT / TPOT / throughput.

 **Read this entire document carefully before doing anything.** Then follow the execution plan step by step.